sergiopichardo/multi-container-docker/README.md

 ## NOTE
-The React app does will update when indices are submitted, to achieve this, I'll try to use websockets in future updates of the project to setup polling between react and express server.
+The React app does not reload when indices are submitted.
+You must reload page manually.
+In future updates of the project I'll try to use websockets to setup polling between react and express server.